Skip to main content

 Welcome to the Best Answer series, where experts research your medical questions so you don't have to.

 Not necessarily.
-But you might if you have low iron levels.
+But you might need one if you have low iron levels.

-Low iron levels in pregnancy are not uncommon.
-But they can lead to iron-deficiency anemia and put your baby at risk of preterm delivery and low birth weight.
+Low iron levels during pregnancy can lead to iron-deficiency anemia and put your baby at risk of preterm delivery and low birth weight.
 Untreated iron-deficiency anemia can also have effects on the mother, including a weaker immune system.

 To prevent iron-deficiency anemia, it’s generally recommended that all pregnant women in the U.S. take a prenatal vitamin with iron and eat an iron-rich diet.
 But whether you need an additional iron supplement will depend on your individual iron levels.

-Your healthcare provider will order blood tests to check your iron levels during your pregnancy.
-If your iron levels are low, they may recommend adding an iron supplement.
-You should continue taking your prenatal vitamin as well.
+Your prenatal care team will order blood tests to check your iron levels during your pregnancy.
+If your iron levels are low, they may recommend adding an iron supplement in addition to your prenatal vitamin.

 Our answer is in line with current recommendations from the American College of Obstetricians and Gynecologists.